• Skip to primary navigation

 Making One Pot Chicken Dinner

 I like chicken thighs since they have more flavor than breasts.
-And in this case, skin-on thighs were used because the skin will impart a lot of flavor into the gravy.
+And in this case, skin-on thighs were used because the skin will impart a lot of flavor to the gravy.
 The thighs get a good searing on the skin side which renders out some of the fat and this means tasty gravy without a lot of extra seasonings.

 Mushrooms and onions get sauteed next, along with a little fresh thyme.
 If you don’t care for mushrooms, you can leave them out.
 Just use a whole onion rather than the half onion in the recipe.

-I used yellow potatoes but red potatoes would work too.
-I’d stay away from russets because they can get a little mushy due to their starch content.
+I used Yellow Potatoes but red potatoes would work too.
+I’d stay away from Russets because they can get a little mushy due to their starch content.

-Once the mushrooms and onions are softened, put the thighs back into the pot along with the raw potatoes.
 Next, chicken broth is added and everything gets simmered for 15 minutes.
 This will cook the potatoes and finish cooking the thighs.

-chicken thighs ready to eat in a skillet
+Chicken thighs ready to eat in a skillet.

 Serve the gravy separately or mix the potatoes and mushrooms back into the pot and serve straight from there.
-To help sop up that delicious gravy, you might want to serve some good bread.
+To help sop up that delicious gravy, you might want to serve some Good Bread.

 • Baked chicken thighs with vegetables